 An owner, a managing agent, or a full-time employee of an owner or managing agent may perform mold assessment, remediation, or abatement on such owner’s property.
 Remediating the mold includes addressing the source of the mold.
 Owners, agents and employees are strongly advised to follow the NYC Department of Health and Mental Hygiene Guidelines to ensure proper remediation and minimize health concerns for workers and tenants.

-In addition, if an owner or agent hire a third party to conduct mold assessment, remediation or abatement, under New York State Labor Law Article 32 (Labor Law) that independent contractors must be licensed and also follow the requirements provided for in that section.
+In addition, if an owner or agent hire a third party to conduct mold assessment, remediation or abatement, under New York State Labor Law Article 32 those independent contractors must be licensed and also follow the requirements provided for in that section.

-HPD certification requirements for mold violations will require documented compliance with these Labor Law requirements as of March 1, 2018.
-Notices of Violation for mold will have a new certification document.
+HPD certification requirements for Class B (hazardous) and Class C (immediately hazardous) mold violations when licensed contractors are used for mold assessment and remediation will require documented compliance with these Labor Law requirements as of March 1, 2018.
+Notices of Violation for Class B and Class C mold will have a new certification document.
 The document will require the owner to indicate who completed the mold work.
 If the work is not completed by the owner, managing agent or a full time employee of the owner/agent, the owner will be required to provide: